 If the mass is found early, when still small, then it is difficult to distinguish from an adenoma, as aggressive features are often absent 5.

-Focal extension into renal vein, IVC and liver are relatively common, with some series finding renal vein involvement in up to 40% of patients 5.
-Metastasis to regional lymph nodes, lung, bones, and liver can occur.
+Focal extension into the renal vein, IVC, and liver are relatively common, with some series finding renal vein involvement in up to 40% of patients 5.
+Metastasis to regional lymph nodes, lungs, bones, and liver can occur.
 Liver metastases tend to be hypervascular.